The thermal interpretation of quantum mechanics

-(Traditional interpretations of Copenhagen flavor cannot apply to the finite time quantum field theory of our planetary system since there is no classical apparatus for measuring this system.
-These interpretations apply only to the results of infinite-time few-particle scattering calculations derived from quantum field theory.)
+(Regarding quantum field theory, traditional interpretations of Copenhagen flavor apply only to the results of infinite-time few-particle scattering calculations derived from quantum field theory.
+They cannot apply to the finite time quantum field theory of our planetary system since there is no classical apparatus for measuring this system.

 The thermal interpretation of quantum mechanics says that, consistent with statistical thermodynamics, an expectation (ensemble mean) should not be interpreted as a statistical average over many realizations (except when the statistical context is immediate).
 Instead, it should be interpreted as an in principle approximately measurable quantity.
 Therefore, the notion of ensemble is to be understood not necessarily (and in case of a quantum field theory of our planetary system never) as an actual repetition by repeated preparation.
 It should be understood instead in the original sense used by Gibbs - who coined the notion of an ensemble as a collection of imagined copies of which only one is actually realized -, giving him an intuitive excuse to be able to use the statistical formalism to describe a single thermodynamic system such as a single piece of metal.
 What is conventionally called expectation becomes in the thermal interpretation simply the uncertain value.